There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Can dogs eat unsweetened banana chips?

 Unsweetened banana chips are very healthy for dog consumption if not in excess and if no harmful preservatives or ingredients were added.
-Since unsweetened banana chips have no sugars and salt in them, and are only cooked in coconut oil, the health risk it poses to your dog is close to zero.
+Since unsweetened banana chips have no added sugars or salt in them, and are only cooked in coconut oil, the health risk it poses to your dog is minimal.

 Read also: Can dogs eat apple skin and peels?